1st Armored Division (France)

 The 1st Armored Division (1^{re} Division Blindée, 1^{re} DB) is a unit of the French Army formed during World War II that took part in the Liberation of France.

-The unit was dissolved for the first time in 1946, and was recommissioned in 1948.
+The division was dissolved for the first time in 1946, and was recommissioned in 1948.
 It was dissolved again in 1999 as a consequence of the professionalization of the French military.

-The 1st Mechanised Brigade (1re BM), created on July 1, 1999, inherited the traditions of the 1re DB.
-The 1re BM was again dissolved on July 21, 2015.
+The 1st Mechanised Brigade (1re BM), created on July 1, 1999, inherited the division's traditions.
+The 1st Mechanised Brigade was again dissolved on July 21, 2015.

 The 1st Division (1re DIV) was recreated in 2016.